Oaxaca en la historia y en el mito: A Militia Fighting for the Conservative Cause

+Bishop Antonio Bergosa y Jordán, of Antequera, organized the militia.
+He is better known as a leader in the Inquisition in Mexico.
+The creation of this militia by the church illustrates the role played by the Catholic Church throughout the 19th century in trying to maintain the status quo for the Conservatives in the five civil wars.

+The militia unit was derisively called De la Mermelada.
+Apparently, at the time of the War of Independence, Oaxacans made colorful marmalade, matching the purple uniforms worn by the militia soldiers in the picture below.

+Nevertheless, priests, as we will see below, also played leading roles on the insurgent side.

 The War of Independence in Oaxaca

 When the War of Independence opened 18,000 people lived in Oaxaca.
 They were mostly mestizos (of both Indigenous and European descent).
 Initially, the local government was staunchly loyal to the Spanish Crown.
 But there was some support for Independence and it grew.
 The image below is from the top right corner of the panel.
-Two elements to note are José María Morelos y Pavón and below him, the Virgin of Guadeloupe flying from the standard.
+Two elements to note are the bubble-head of José María Morelos y Pavón and below him, the iconic image of the Virgin of Guadeloupe flying from the standard.